 The Food and Drug Administration has warned that some drugs could make the symptoms of the illness worse.
 Symptoms can develop anywhere between 1 to 10 days after exposure to the tainted food.
 The affected are urged to stay hydrated, and avoid any over-the-counter or anti-diarrheal medicine until your doctor has proven that you do not have E. Coli.
 Also, antibiotics shouldn’t be used to treat E. Coli, as it has no effect but could raise your likelihood of getting Hemolytic Uremic Syndrome or HUS.
 HUS can occur in children under the age of ten who have just recently gotten over E. Coli.
 It occurs when red blood cells are damaged, leading to a form of anemia.

 Be sure to wash everything you eat thoroughly, especially leafy greens!
-If you or a loved one has fallen ill due to a product recall or manufactured food poisoning, please contact the professionals at W.T.
+If you or a loved one has fallen ill due to a recalled food, please contact the professionals at W.T.
 Johnson for legal help!